n3d1117/chatgpt-telegram-bot/README.md

 * `TELEGRAM_BOT_TOKEN`: Your Telegram bot's token, obtained using [BotFather](http://t.me/botfather) (see [tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token))
 * `ALLOWED_TELEGRAM_USER_IDS`: A comma-separated list of Telegram user IDs that are allowed to interact with the bot (use [getidsbot](https://t.me/getidsbot) to find your user ID). **Important**: by default, *everyone* is allowed (`*`)

-Additional GPT model can be configured from the `main.py` file:
+Additional optional model parameters can be configured from the `main.py` file:
 ```python
 {
     # 'gpt-3.5-turbo' or 'gpt-3.5-turbo-0301'